Water Filtration FAQs

 In North America we do not have concerns about viruses in our water.
 They simply cannot survive.
 Viruses derive from contaminated human sewage and die shortly after entering a body of water.
 In Third World countries outbreaks have occurred due to poor treatment of sewage.
 Sewage without viruses can be handled by the PointONE™ filter.
 The only viruses with the potential to survive in water are hepatitis (which is rare) and Polio (which is extremely rare).
 You can contact CDC for information on virus outbreaks in areas for which you are traveling.

-We have independent lab tests using EPA protocols and information about our Million Gallon Guarantee that are available on our Downloads Page.
+We have independent lab tests using EPA protocols and information about our filters and their warranties available on our Downloads Page.

 Filtration for Individuals